epsy/clize/docs/basics.rst

 Collecting all positional arguments
 -----------------------------------

-Just like when defining a regular python function, you can prefix a parameter with one asterisk and it will collect all remaining positional arguments::
+Just like when defining a regular Python function, you can prefix a parameter with one asterisk and it will collect all remaining positional arguments::

     @autokwoargs
     def echo(prefix='', suffix='', *text):
         pass # ...

-However, just like in python, this makes the parameter optional.
+However, just like in Python, this makes the parameter optional.
 To require that it should receive at least one argument, you will have to tell Clize that ``text`` is required using an annotation::